Patrick Quinlan (politician)

-Patrick Michael Quinlan (died 8 November 2001) was an Irish academic and member of Seanad Éireann from 1957 to 1977.
+Patrick Michael Quinlan (7 December 1919 – 8 November 2001) was an Irish academic and member of Seanad Éireann from 1957 to 1977.

-He was born near Kilmallock, County Limerick.
+He was born near Kilfinane, County Limerick on 7 December 1919, to farmer Jeremiah Quinlan and his wife, Josephine (née Casey).
+He was educated at CBS Charleville School, County Cork, and at St Munchin's College in Limerick.
+In 1938, he attended University College Cork (UCC), where he studied civil engineering.
+He continued his studies at UCC in mathematical science, graduating with a B.Sc.
+(1942) and M.Sc.
+(1943).

 He completed his PhD at California Institute of Technology in 1949.
-He was professor of mathematical physics at University College Cork (UCC).
+He was professor of mathematical physics at University College Cork.
 He was a member of the governing body of UCC, and a fellow of the Institute of Advanced Studies from 1971.
 In 1967, he was awarded a Higher Doctorate, the DSc from the National University of Ireland and in 1978, he was elected a member of the Royal Irish Academy.
 He was a founder member of the National Committee for Theoretical and Applied Mechanics in 1983.

 He was elected to the 9th Seanad in 1957 for the National University constituency.
 He was re-elected to the Seanad in 1961, 1965, 1969 and 1973.
 He did not contest the 1977 Seanad election.

 He authored many publications, including A Dynamic Model of the Irish Economy (1961), and The Edge Function Method (1968).

+On 14 February 1946, Quinlan married a fellow UCC graduate, Jane Healy.
+They had one son and four daughters.
+He died on 8 November 2001 in Cork.